flyingtext/spacetime/API.md

 ### `/citation/suggest` (`POST`)

-Suggest citations for multiple sentences of text.
-A random selection of two or three words from each sentence is used when querying external services.
+Suggest citations for multiple sentences of text using existing wiki pages.
-Language detection uses the full sentence and currently supports Korean, English, Japanese, French, German and Chinese.
+The longest unique words from each sentence query the internal full-text search index.
+Language detection is used to match posts in the same language.

 **Parameters**